tomtharum/captains-log/posts/pc.md

   and watching videos.
 I just put some overkill parts to future-proofing it so I don't need to upgrade it soon because most computers get obsolete in just a few years.

-   And if you wonder where to buy these pc components you can use online shops like Newegg, BestBuy, or if you are in the US I highly recommend you to go to Micro Center because they have great customer service, great deals and they have have 25 locations.
+   And if you wonder where to buy these pc components you can use online shops like Newegg, BestBuy, because they have better pc deals than Amazon or if you are in the US I highly recommend you to go to Micro Center because they have great customer service, great deals and they have have 25 locations.
 You can check them out by typing in microcenter.com in your browser.